park1996/Music-Classification-By-Genre/README.md

 ## Packages:
-Python 3, SciPy, Soundfile, Numpy, Matplotlib
+Python 3, SciPy, Librosa, Numpy, Matplotlib

 ## Dataset:
 ### Brief
 * The Free Music Archive (FMA) dataset was used for this project: https://github.com/mdeff/fma
-* The dataset consists of legally free songs and rich metadata
+* The dataset consists of thousands of free songs and rich metadata
+* It's excellent for Music Genre Recognition (MGR) because it contains fine genre information including sub-genres

 ### Details:
 * The datset consists of 30 second clips from 8000 songs in 8 genres